armkeh/principles-of-programming-languages/README.md

 ## September

   - September 11
+    Homework 1 has been uploaded and can be found under the homework section.

+      - I am aware of the issues with the images in the PDF version;
+        they will be fixed shortly.

+    Also of note:

+      - The Monday lecture will be a live coding session introducing some basic Scala concepts.
+      - The tutorials will be running next week, and will be used to discuss Scala further.

+  - September 11
     Reminder that the first lecture is today, at 1:30pm.
 It will be in the lectures and tutorials channel in Microsoft Teams.